innovara/autoreply/README.md

 ## Postfix Integration

-To integrate with Postfix, you need to configure it to pipe relevant emails to the script.
+To integrate `autoreply.py` into Postfix, you need to configure the later to pipe relevant emails to the filter.

 1. Create a lookup table for auto-reply recipients:
 ```shell